GLOBAL MARKETS-Asian stocks pull further off 2-month lows as Wall St bounces

 TOKYO, Feb 13 (Reuters) - Asian stocks pulled further away from two-month lows on Tuesday, lifted by Wall Street’s extended rebound from last week’s steep fall, but investors remained cautious ahead of U.S. inflation data later in the week.

-Australian stocks rose 0.6 percent and South Korea’s KOSPI climbed 0.65 percent.
-Japan’s Nikkei started higher but lost steam to slip 0.75 percent.
+Australian stocks rose 0.5 percent and South Korea’s KOSPI climbed 1 percent.
+Japan’s Nikkei added 1 percent.

 An affiliate of China’s securities regulator on Monday encouraged major shareholders of domestically-listed firms to increase their holdings after last week’s global selloff mauled Chinese stocks.